 A plethora of payment options.
 SolarCity provides all four types of payment options, including purchasing, loaning, leasing, and PPA.

 A trusty name friends will recognize.
 A lot of customers find Elon Musk's backing to be the cherry on top.
-"They're also backed by Elon Musk, which is the coolest part in my opinion," writes Justin R on Yelp.

 People hate SolarCity because of its poor customer service